gmnenad/CalculatorNotepad/README.md

 Those results in last two lines show something else too -  execution time, with some 0.5sec needed for first case and 2.5sec for second case.
 Those numbers would be 10x larger if we simulated 100k times instead of just 10k times.
 This demonstrate one important limitation of notepad language - it is **interpreted** as opposed to compiled.
 That has impact on its performance, but allows language to remain as flexible as needed.
+Note that execution time is not shown by default - it can be enabled in Menu/Options/Advanced Options as "Show execution time next to results".
+Same section allows setting timeout values for execution time.

 #### C# notepad panel
 Alternative approach, for those cases where we need complex calculations for hundreds of thousands iterations, would be to use another feature of CalculatorNotepad : user defined functions in c# panel.